-In Episode 010 of The Recruitment Intelligence Podcast, our CEO Gavin Speirs and Head of Marketing Robert Gillespie dive deep into the world of Executive Search recruitment to look at how this process has traditionally worked and why it’s now time for a change.
+In this bonus episode of The Talent Intelligence Podcast, our CEO Gavin Speirs and Head of Marketing Robert Gillespie dive deep into the world of Executive Search recruitment to look at how this process has traditionally worked and why it’s now time for a change.

 Inside this Episode on Executive Search Recruitment:

 ✔ We take a journey back in time to look at the ‘old way’ in which executive recruitment was – and unfortunately still is – carried out…

 ✔ Why there’s been a significant increase in recent months in executive level recruitment…

 ✔ How the process for hiring executive level talent has changed due to the rise in remote working and travel restrictions making face to face interviewing almost impossible…

 ✔ We discuss why the traditional pricing model for executive search recruitment is broken and why recruitment firms need to stop increasing their fees…

 ✔ And much more including behavioural profiling, ‘black books’, and some tips for hiring exec level talent remotely